nileswyles/c-cpp-sandbox/README.md

 - Statically allocated data structures for embedded systems with no real dynamic memory allocation mechanism, or where consistent, predictable performance is really important?
     - CPP provide any value there?
     -   RAII?
+    - HMM... might want to bring back the C array implementation lol and reader too?